semantic-release/github/README.md

 ## success

-Add a comment to each GitHub issue or pull request resolved by the release.
+Add a comment to each GitHub issue or pull request resolved by the release and close issues previously open by the [fail](#fail) step.

+## fail

+Open or update a GitHub issue with informations about the errors that caused the release to fail.

 ## Configuration